apisnetworks/apiscp-docs/docs/admin/Migrations - cPanel.md

 | merge      | foo@a.com      | foo@b.com         | foo                 |
 | namespaced | foo@a.com      | foo@b.com         | foo-b               |

 Conflict strategy may be specified with `--conflict=method`.
 The default method is *fail*.

+With cpanel accounts that have multiple domains and email addresses namespaced will create seperate users for each one which will 'feel' similar to the way the customer has it now, it will also retain the data across multiple accounts.

 #### Forwarded catch-alls